-Recognizing the precise development needs of your sales team helps you make better decisions to improve execution, increase performance, and conduct training and coaching more intuitively to maximize returns.
+Recognising the precise development needs of your sales team helps you make better decisions to improve execution, increase performance, and conduct training and coaching more intuitively to maximise returns.

 You can also use features such as automation to manage repetitive tasks in areas like lead management and allocation.
 Automation reduces administrative burden, making your salespeople more efficient and productive—traits that directly impact performance.